I believe that financial planning is the key to having peace of mind about your finances.

-That’s a small sample of the questions.
 The discovery meeting lasts from sixty to ninety minutes.
 I’ll create a summary (reasonably detailed) of our discussion to review at our next meeting.

 Any investment, to achieve long-term success, must be tied to the goals you are trying to reach.
 In this planning stage, we begin working on your plan.
 We analyze whether what you are currently doing will get you to where you want to be.
 We will identify any gaps that may exist and offer solutions to close those gaps.

-I use a reasonably sophisticated planning tool to walk us through the numbers.
+I use a sophisticated planning tool to walk us through the numbers.
 The planning phase is interactive.

 Remember, planning is dynamic.
 Plans often change based on unexpected things that happen in life.
-Job change, divorce (hopefully not!), marriage, having children, sending children to college, and many other life events alter your initial plan.
+Job change, divorce (hopefully not!), marriage, having children, sending children to college, and many other life events may alter your initial plan.

 In my opinion, most people can and should do their own investing.
 However, I understand that not everyone has the desire to do so.
 People are busy and don’t want to take the time to learn or manage if they have the knowledge.